-This will help you have continuity so that you can deal with one person from start to the end and also reduce the cost of hiring multiple people.
+This will help you to most easily see your deal through start to the end, and will reduce the cost of hiring multiple people.

 The success of divorce mediation depends on the competency of the mediator.
-Not all mediators will have the experience to deal with all kinds of conflicts.
-Find a mediator who is experienced in handling your kind of cases, shows interest in your case, and sincerely works towards closing it.
+Not all mediators have the experience to deal with all situations and conflicts.
+Find a mediator who is experienced in handling your kind of case, shows interest in your case, and conveys a desire to help you reach resolution.

 What Is The Process Of Divorce Mediation?